 There have been fatalities at the quarry in the past and police say the youths, who may have travelled there from outside the area, were “putting themselves at serious risk” as well as causing a nuisance for local residents.

 Police have released a picture of items including bottles of alco pops and inflatables they found or seized from youths who breached the dispersal notice.

 They told parents that “if anyone’s teenagers returned home without their belongings” they could collect the items from Ormskirk Police Station with proof of identity if they ask for the on-duty officer and there will be a discussion with your child about the damage caused to the police car.”

-“During today’s shift we have issued a large number of dispersal notices, several parking tickets for people parking illegally around the quarry and searched numerous people under the misuse of drugs act.”
+Police issued several parking tickets over the weekend for people parking their vehicles illegally around the quarry while several individuals were also searched under the misuse of drugs act.

-Police put the dispersal order in place on Saturday and commented: “Due to the number of people attending the quarry in Appley Bridge, putting themselves at serious risk and causing antisocial behaviour for local residents, a dispersal order has been authorised by Inspector Clough.
+Police said: “Due to the number of people attending the quarry, putting themselves at serious risk and causing anti social behaviour for local residents, a dispersal order was authorised.